HariRaghavan1/sendr/TEST_EMAIL.md

   },
   body: JSON.stringify({
     recipient_email: 'nbillimo@ucsc.edu',
-    subject: 'Test Email from Bork',
+    subject: 'Test Email from Sendr',
-    body: 'This is a test email from the Bork email outreach platform.
+    body: 'This is a test email from the Sendr email outreach platform.
 If you receive this, email sending is working correctly!'
   })
 });